marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Project#2 Operationalizing Machine Learning/README.md

 New terms
 CI/CD: Continuous Integration and Continuous Delivery platform.
 Jenkins, CircleCI, and Github Actions are a few examples.

-more information in the link :[Authentication](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-setup-authentication)
+more information  in the Reference :[Authentication](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-setup-authentication)

 ## Step 2- Automated ML Experiment
 At this point, security is enabled and authentication is completed.
 In this step, you will create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
 I will use the same Bankmarketing dataset with course 1.
 ### How AutoML works
 During training, Azure Machine Learning creates a number of pipelines in parallel that try different algorithms and parameters for you.
 The service iterates through ML algorithms paired with feature selections, where each iteration produces a model with a training score.
 The higher the score, the better the model is considered to "fit" your data.
-It will stop once it hits the exit criteria defined in the experiment. more information in the link :[automated-ml](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml)
+It will stop once it hits the exit criteria defined in the experiment. more information  in the Reference :[automated-ml](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml)

 ###  Configure deployment settings
  - Create a new Automated ML run